 So what is Utilization?
 Simply stated, it is the number of billable hours divided by capacity.
 Regardless of the billing model established (T&M, fixed fee, etc.) think of billable hours as anything associated with generating positive revenues.
 Standardizing this across the organization allows agency leaders to quickly see the revenue generating potential of the team.

 Utilization - Forecast Report

 The challenge in managing to Utilization is that we are often only able to get an accurate measurement when looking backwards setting us down a path of trying to correct a situation that has already happened.
 This report arms you with the ability to look forward and get ahead of managing utilization.
 We can leverage the information presented to highlight where we need to turn our attention and make adjustments before situations unravel.

 The chart at the top of the page allows us to view Utilization compared to our chosen benchmark.
 We can filter by Total hours (based off of the 40 hour week) or our adjusted Billable capacity.
 This information can be further altered to display in hours or as a percentage of utilization.

 The Table and Table Filters

 The table presents the same information but broken down by department and role.
-Here we are able to define a target utilization number and have the table highlight those roles that are under allocated.
+Here we are able to define a target Utilization number and the table will highlight those roles that are under-allocated.
 Any roles over 100% are automatically highlighted in red.
 Using these two filters in conjunction with each other allows us to quickly spot areas that need our attention.

 The table also allows us to display the information in terms of FTE ratios rather than just the hours.
 This is meant to be illustrative of how many people will be needed each week in order to service the hours in the backlog.
 The calculation simply divides the total number of hours that week by 40 to give an FTE ratio.